- Home

 Dual Enrolled high school students will complete the paper appeal form and submit the form with supporting documentation to the High School Services Office.
 The Financial Aid Office will be notified electronically when the form is completed online or by the High School Services Office when a paper appeal has been submitted.
 The appeal will be submitted to the committee for review upon receipt.
 Financial aid appeals are reviewed by a committee of faculty and staff.

 The committee will review all requests for appeals as they are submitted.
 Notification of the outcome of the appeal will be sent via student email and a text to check student email.
-Appeals of the committee’s decision can be made to the Director of Financial Aid or the Vice President for Enrollment Management within 10 days of the notification of the committee’s decision.
-Students who are approved for an appeal will be placed on financial aid probation for the semester the appeal was approved.
+Appeals of the committee’s decision can be made to the Executive Director of Financial Aid or the Vice President for Enrollment Management within 10 days of the notification of the committee’s decision.
+Students who are approved for an appeal will be placed on financial aid warning for the semester the appeal was approved.
 Approved appeals are effective for the current academic year in which the appeal was submitted.

 If an appeal is approved and the student meets SAP for the term in which the appeal was approved but does not meet SAP for their cumulative academic record, the SAP Academic Continuation Plan will be put in place for each term until the cumulative SAP measures are met.
 Students with an approved appeal for the 150 percent SAP measure will have a Graduation Plan put in place.